kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 1. Introduce a field `ExtendedResourceClaimStatus` to pod's `Status`, such that:
     - the kubelet can find the special `ResourceClaim` while looking for claims to prepare
-    - the kubelet can pass the devices to containers in the pod with the extended resource requests, based on the container/extended resource to device request mapping in the `ExtendedResourceClaimStatus`.
+    - the kubelet can pass the devices to containers in the pod with the extended resource requests, based on the container/extended resource to device. containers can be initContainers, regular containers, but cannot be ephemeral containers. request mapping in the `ExtendedResourceClaimStatus`.

 Some quick clarifications around the basic concepts: extended resource backed by